1uckyneo/jagdai/packages/jagdai/README.md

 Whenever the button is clicked, `increase` is executed and updates the `count` in the store.

-Then, components subscribed to `count` through `useCounterQuery` are triggered to re-render and get the latest `count`.
+Then, components subscribed to `count` through `CounterStore.useQuery` are triggered to re-render and get the latest `count`.

 ---

-### Why do I need `command`-`useStoreCommand`?
+### Why do I need `command`-`useCommand`?

-> With the pair of `query` and `useStoreQuery`, I can share functions as a type of state with components.
-Why do I still need `command` and `useStoreCommand`?
+> With the pair of `query` and `useQuery`, I can share functions as a type of state with components.
+Why do I still need `command` and `useCommand`?

-The advantage of `useStoreCommand` is that **_the component will never re-render because of it_**
+The advantage of `useCommand` is that **_the component will never re-render because of it_**

-This is because the return value of `useStoreCommand` is constant.
+This is because the return value of `useCommand` is constant.
 This means that the component will never re-render because the function field defined in `command` points to a new function.

-But don't worry: even though the return value of `useStoreCommand` is constant, the function obtained in the component will still call the latest function in the store when invoked.
+But don't worry: even though the return value of `useCommand` is constant, the function obtained in the component will still call the latest function in the store when invoked.

 ---